CST BLOG

 • Three classes of PI3Ks have been identified, but PI3K class I is most commonly linked to cancer.

-• Key signaling nodes in PI3K pathway include the serine/threonine kinases AKT and mechanistic target of rapamycin (mTOR), which act on downstream effectors to regulate cell growth, proliferation, survival, and cellular metabolism.
+• Key signaling nodes in the PI3K pathway include the serine/threonine kinases AKT and mechanistic target of rapamycin (mTOR), which act on downstream effectors to regulate cell growth, proliferation, survival, and cellular metabolism.

 • Aberrant activation of the PI3K pathway is often associated with resistance to cancer therapies and tumor progression.